bxav/skillnet/README.md

 What's that?
 ------------
-BxMarket is an early-stage project which aims to provide a simple Marketplace system for services.
+BxMarket is an early-stage project which aims to provide a simple Marketplace system for services and in particular recurrent services.
+This project is based on the Sylius project.

 Contribution
 ------------